 1.3 WORK SCHEDULE AND SEQUENCE

-- A. Install work in stages to accommodate the ASPA operational requirements.
-Coordinate schedule and hours of operation with the ASPA prior to start of construction. - B. Coordinate installation sequence with detailed coordination shop drawings provided under Division 01 General Requirements.
+A. Install work in stages to accommodate the Owner's operational requirements.
+Coordinate schedule and hours of operation with Owner prior to start of construction.

 - A. ANSI/NFPA 70 National Electrical Code - B. National Electrical Safety Code